cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 ### How to store

-Knowing **what** to store, you now have to decide **how** to store a game.
+Each game musst be identified by a unique ID.
 This is important if you want your blockchain application to accommodate multiple simultaneous games.
-The game is identified by a unique ID.

 How should you generate the ID?
-You cannot let players choose it themselves as this could lead to transactions failing because of an ID clash.
+Players cannot choose it themselves, as this could lead to transactions failing because of an ID clash.
+You cannot rely on a large random number like a universally unique identifier (UUID), because transactions have to be verifiable in the future.
 It is better to have a counter incrementing on each new game.
 This is possible because the code execution happens in a single thread.
-You cannot rely on a large random number like a universally unique identifier (UUID) because transactions have to be verifiable in the future.

-You need to keep such a counter in storage between transactions.
-You can keep a unique object at a singular location instead of a single counter.
-You can easily add relevant elements to the object as needed in the future.
+The counter must be kept in storage between transactions.
+Instead of a single counter, you can keep a unique object at a singular location, and easily add relevant elements to the object as needed in the future.
 Designate `idValue` to the counter.

 You can rely on Starport's assistance:

-* For the counter or rather the object that contains it, call it `NextGame` and instruct Starport with `scaffold single`:
+* Call the object that contains the counter `NextGame` and instruct Starport with `scaffold single`:

     ```sh
     $ starport scaffold single nextGame idValue:uint --module checkers --no-message
     ```

-    You need to add `--no-message`.
+    You must add `--no-message`.
 If you omit it, Starport creates an `sdk.Msg` and an associated service, whose purpose is to overwrite your `NextGame` object.
-Your `NextGame.IdValue` has to be controlled/incremented by the application and not by a player sending a value of their own choosing.
+Your `NextGame.IdValue` must be controlled/incremented by the application and not by a player sending a value of their own choosing.
 Starport still creates convenient getters.

 * You need a map because you're storing games by ID.
 Instruct Starport with `scaffold map` using the `StoredGame` name: